 We use the information that you have given us for the purpose of multi-agency resolution of problematic issues or safeguarding of vulnerable people.

 Most personal data is processed for compliance with a legal obligation which includes the discharge of our statutory functions and powers.

 How the law allows us to use your personal information

-The following lists the acts and sections that provide us with a duty to share information to reduce levels of crime and disorder:
+The following lists the legal provisions that provide us with a duty to share information to reduce levels of crime and disorder:

 - section 27 of the Children Act 1989 - requires a variety of agencies to share information with children’s social care to protect a child who is suffering, or is likely to suffer, significant harm